 Beauty and personal care productse

 Many conventional beauty and personal care products (e.g. shampoo, lotion, toothpaste, makeup) either use animal products,or are tested on animals, or both!
 Look for vegan and cruelty-free labels to ensure that what you’re buying is kind to animals.
 There is also this great list of top vegan and cruelty-free makeup brands!

 Speaking of personal care products, have you ever thought about whether your period products are vegan and cruelty-free?
-Surprisingly, not all feminine hygiene brands are cruelty-free.
+Surprisingly, not all period products brands are cruelty-free.
 Instead they contain ingredients that have been tested on animals.
 At Natracare, we have been proudly vegan and animal-friendly since day 1 in 1989. 🐰🐮

 Household cleaning products may also contain non-vegan ingredients or may be tested on animals.
 The best (and most eco-friendly!) thing to do is to DIY your cleaning cabinet essentials with vinegar, lemon, and essential oils.
 We love this ultimate guide for cruelty-free cleaning products, created by Live Kindly.